Mia Khalifa (song)

 "Mia Khalifa" (originally titled "Mia Khalifa (Diss)" also known as "Hit or Miss", and sometimes stylized as "MiA KHALiFA") is a song by American hip hop group iLoveFriday (stylized as iLOVEFRiDAY).
-The duo of Atlanta-based rappers Aqsa Malik (also known as Smoke Hijabi) and Xeno Carr self-released the song on February 12, 2018, which was later re-released by Records Co and Columbia Records on December 14, 2018.
+The duo of Atlanta-based rappers Aqsa Malik (also known as Smoke Hijabi) and Carrington Hyatt (also known as Xeno Carr) self-released the song on February 12, 2018, which was later re-released by Records Co and Columbia Records on December 14, 2018.
 It was included on their second EP, Mood (2019).
 The song was produced by Carr.
 The song is a diss track targeting Mia Khalifa, a Lebanese-American Internet celebrity and former pornographic actress.
 The decision to write a song dissing Khalifa arose over a misunderstanding.
 A falsified screenshot, intended as a joke, seemed to show Khalifa, who once appeared in a pornographic film wearing a hijab, criticizing Malik for smoking while wearing a hijab in a music video. iLoveFriday thought the screenshot was legitimate.

 Critics have praised the song for its unconventional catchiness, but it has also been criticized as off-key and misogynistic.
 Months after its release, "Mia Khalifa" achieved unexpected viral success on social media, especially among TikTok users.
 The best-known portion is Malik's verse, which opens with a line that became an Internet meme: "Hit or miss, I guess they never miss, huh?"